YanisZatout/eigenfaces/README.md

 # eigenfaces
   A quick class I made to implement the eigenfaces algorithm with a reconstruction feature.
-Don't hesitate to ask questions.
+Basically, after calculating the SVD of the database of faces, we can extract a basis for faces.
+This basis can then be used for a wide range of applications.
+My class allows you to give it any database of images and create this basis for its faces.
+Execute `code_test.py` if you want to have a quick test with the provided files.
+Don't hesitate to ask questions I'm always available !